xylous/izobata/README.md

 # izobata

 `izobata` is a library for rendering lines and polygons in a terminal, using ncurses.
 The name comes from the French *isobathe*, a term used to denote lines that link points with the same depth on a map.
 Think: oceanology.

+Unfortunately, there are several limitations to the concept.
+The issue isn't the algorithms and methods, but the way the platform itself works.
+A terminal is a *very* limited device: it isn't, in any way, made for graphics-related stuff.

+- there are more columns than lines, and, similarly, the size of a line is (usually) greater than that of a column by at least two times.
+Thus, the line drawn between points (10,10) and (10,20) appears a lot longer than the line drawn between points (10,10) and (20,10)
+- we can only draw on each cell, individually.
+This wouldn't be a problem if there were more of them, but there's only a few.
+The only way to increase or decrease the resolution would be to resize either the terminal window in X11, either change the font size so that cells are smaller/bigger.
+- colour support.
+Some modern terminals can support 24 bit RGB, but not all.
+    Thus, a limit of only 256 colours.
+Or worse: 16!

 ## Getting started